-Additional information can be gleaned from Revenue Commissioners press releases.
-Table 1.1.2.1 shows that drugs that were brought into Ireland originated in Europe (the Netherlands, Spain), Africa (south east, west), North America, and Canada, (Commissioners 2016).
-For the most part, drug traffickers travelled from Europe (Spain, France), South Africa, and the United Arab Emirates.
-The main mode of transport was by freight via Rosslare Europort or by plane via Dublin Airport.
+Additional information was gleaned from Revenue Commissioners press releases.
+Table T1.1.2.1 shows that drugs that were brought into Ireland originated in Europe (the Netherlands, Spain, and the UK), Africa (southeast) and Asia (Thailand) (Revenue Commissioners 2016).
+The main mode of transport was by freight via Rosslare Europort and Dublin Port or by plane via Dublin Airport and Shannon Airport.
 The bulk of products that arrived by plane were concealed in luggage.
 Another method that was also used was the postal system.
-A number of products were intercepted by post in controlled deliveries (see Table 1.1.2.1).
+A number of products were intercepted by post in controlled deliveries (see Table T1.1.2.1).

-Table 1.1.2.2 is based on press releases by AGS and provides a summary of operations carried out independently and jointly by various Garda Síochána units, for example, GNDOCB, Special Crime Task Force, detective units, traffic divisions, dog units, uniformed community Gardaí, and drug divisional units (DDUs).
-Although operations were carried out across the island of Ireland, more than 50% of press releases reported that drugs were seized in the Dublin area.
-The estimated value of products ranged from €100 to €4 million.
-Products that were seized in offences related to the sale and supply of drugs by AGS are sent to Forensic Science Ireland (FSI) for analysis, and thus the estimated weight of products was only provided for a number of operations.
-Cocaine, heroin, and cannabis herb were the main drugs seized and were located mainly via house and premises search (see Table 1.2.2).
+Table T1.1.2.2 is based on press releases by AGS and provides a summary of operations carried out independently and jointly by various An Garda Síochána units, for example the GNDOCB, the Special Crime Task Force, detective units, traffic divisions, dog units, uniformed community gardaí, and divisional drug units (DDUs).
+Although operations were carried out across the island of Ireland, nearly 50% of press releases reported that drugs were seized in the Dublin area.
+The estimated value of products ranged from €1,300 to €4 million.
+All products that were seized by AGS in offences that were related to the sale and supply of drugs were sent to Forensic Science Ireland (FSI) for analysis, and thus the estimated weight of seized products was only provided for some operations.
+In 2017, cannabis, cocaine and heroin were the main drugs seized and were located mainly via house, premises, and vehicle searches (see Table T1.1.2.2).2